 The reporting currency of the Company is Canadian dollars.
 However, the Company also enters into a significant number of transactions denominated in US dollars and Nigerian naira.
-Unless and until the Company has revenues denominated in US dollars it will be fully exposed to exchange rate fluctuations between these currencies.
-A 1% increase or decrease in the Canadian dollar/US dollar foreign exchange rate on the revaluation of outstanding US dollar denominated assets and liabilities, would have a negligible impact on net loss.
+Unless and until the Company has revenues denominated in US dollars, it will be fully exposed to exchange rate fluctuations between these currencies.
+A 1% increase or decrease in the Canadian dollar/US dollar foreign exchange rate on the revaluation of outstanding US dollar denominated assets and liabilities, would impact the net loss by roughly \$175,000.
 A 1% increase or decrease in the naira to US dollar rate would also have a negligible impact on net loss.
-At June 30, 2022, the Company had no hedging agreements in place with respect to this risk.
+At September 30, 2022, the Company had no hedging agreements in place with respect to this risk.